Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

 LASSO utilizes the $\ell_1$-norm to select the moment conditions.
 To show the validity of the selector, we build on theoretical results achieving near-oracle rates for LASSO and related estimators in \citet{bickel2009simultaneous}, \citet{BCH2011} and \citet{belloni2013least}.
 An additional complication comes from the high dimensionality of the problem.
 As we mentioned above, the number of moment conditions grows with $T^2$.
-Moreover, we allow for high dimensional covariates including multiple lags of the dependent variable and strictly exogenous covariates, which are common in modern applications, and unit and time fixed effects, whose number grows with the two dimensions of the panel.
-While our method does not suffer from shrinkage and model selection biases because the moment conditions of the second step are Neyman-orthogonal with respect to the parameters estimated in the first step, it is still subject to over-fitting bias.
+Moreover, we allow for high-dimensional covariates including multiple lags of the dependent variable and other strictly exogenous covariates, which are becoming common in modern applications, and unit and time fixed effects, whose number grows with the two dimensions of the panel.
+While our method does not suffer from shrinkage and model selection biases because the moment conditions of the second step are Neyman-orthogonal with respect to the parameters estimated in the first step, it can still be subject to over-fitting bias, specially in the presence of high-dimensional covariates.
 We deal with this problem by combining the two steps of our procedure using cross-fitting \citep{DML}.
 Thus, we partition the panel in two parts.
 We select the moment conditions in the first part and estimate the parameters in the second part.
 Then, we repeat the procedure reversing the roles of the two parts and aggregate the results by averaging the estimates of the model parameters from the two orderings.
-We show theoretically that this procedure removes asymptotic over-fitting bias and improves small sample properties over the method that does not use cross-fitting in various simulation settings.
+Cross-fitting does not change the large sample properties of the estimator in this case because the use of forward orthogonal deviations to remove the unit fixed effects attenuates the dependence between the two stages by spreading the transformed error over many future periods.
+We nevertheless find small sample improvements in various simulation settings.\footnote{In a previous version of the paper, we used first differences to remove the unit fixed effects.
+In that case, cross-fitting improved the rate condition for deriving the asymptotic distribution of the estimator by a factor of $\sqrt{T}$.
+The improvement arises because cross-fitting removes the dependence between the generated errors of the selected instruments and the transformed errors in the main regression by conditioning on the sub-sample used for moment selection.}